 As an employer you are required to comply with equal employment opportunity laws, which prohibit discrimination and harassment, including the Americans with Disabilities Act.
 It's important to include a section about these laws in your employee handbook to detail how your employees are expected to comply.

-The SBA published an Employment Discrimination and Harassment guide provides information on your legal requirements as an employer.
+The SBA published an Employment Discrimination and Harassment guide that provides information on your legal requirements as an employer.

 Non-Disclosure and Non-Compete Agreements (NDAs)

 NDAs are not legally required, but having employees sign NDAs will help protect your trade secrets and company proprietary information from falling into the wrong hands.

 Interestingly, a recent court case discussed how non-disclosure agreements can have a similar effect as a non-compete agreement, despite not including specific non-compete language.
 You should keep this in mind when drafting your NDA and/or non-compete policies.

 It's paramount that you are completely transparent about what you pay your employee, including that your company will make necessary deductions for federal and state taxes, as well as any voluntary deductions for the company’s benefits programs.
 Also, you should include details about your company’s legal obligations regarding overtime pay, pay schedules, performance reviews and salary increases, time keeping, breaks and bonus compensation.

 Other compensation-related topics you can include in your handbook are: a description of your company policy regarding work hours and schedules, attendance, punctuality and reporting absences.

 It's difficult to control your employees' behavior if there are no clear guidelines for standard of conduct in the workplace.
 You should clearly document your expectations, from dress code to ethics, to avoid any troubles maintaining the standard of conduct you expect in your company.
 It's also important to inform your employees of their legal obligations, especially if your business is engaged in a regulated activity, e.g. compliance with HIPAA regulations.